imaoca/robust/challenger.md

 pi@Taro:~/demo $ ls
 ready.sh  	// Shell script to generate files for the competition.
 (1000 files) check.md5	// It will be created by "ready.sh".
-This file will be transferred to receiving side, and be used for hash check of transferred files. data  		// Directory for transferred files.
-Create this directory before executing the "ready.sh". cmp.py		// Python script for hash check after the competition. main.py 	// Sample Transfer Program
+This file will be transferred to receiving side, and be used for hash check of transferred files. data  		//Directory for transferred files.
+Create this directory before executing the "ready.sh".
+At the destination side, before receiving, files of the directory have to be cleaned. cmp.py		// Python script for hash check after the competition. main.py 	// Sample Transfer Program
 README_user0.md  	// Guide for the sample program.
 Rewrite the file name so that you can see the user name.